RasaHQ/rasa/docs/nlu/components.rst

     ==============  =============================================================================================
     Feature Name    Description
     ==============  =============================================================================================
+    BOS             Checks if the token is at the beginning of the sentence.
-    low             Checks if the word is lower case. upper           Checks if the word is upper case. title           Checks if the word starts with an uppercase character and all remaining characters are lowercased. digit           Checks if the word contains just digits. prefix5         Take the first five characters of the word. prefix2         Take the first two characters of the word. suffix5         Take the last five characters of the word. suffix3         Take the last three characters of the word. suffix2         Take the last two characters of the word. suffix1         Take the last character of the word. pos             Take the Part-of-Speech tag of the word. pos2            Take the first two characters of the Part-of-Speech tag of the word.
+    EOS             Checks if the token is at the end of the sentence. low             Checks if the token is lower case. upper           Checks if the token is upper case. title           Checks if the token starts with an uppercase character and all remaining characters are lowercased. digit           Checks if the token contains just digits. prefix5         Take the first five characters of the token. prefix2         Take the first two characters of the token. suffix5         Take the last five characters of the token. suffix3         Take the last three characters of the token. suffix2         Take the last two characters of the token. suffix1         Take the last character of the token. pos             Take the Part-of-Speech tag of the token (spaCy required). pos2            Take the first two characters of the Part-of-Speech tag of the token (spaCy required).
     ==============  =============================================================================================

     As the featurizer is moving over the tokens in a user message with a sliding window, you can define features for previous words, the current word in the sliding window, and the next words.
-    You define the features as [before, word, after] array.
+    You define the features as [before, token, after] array.
-    If you, for example, want to define features for the word before, the current word, and the word after, your features configuration could look like this:
+    If you, for example, want to define features for the token before, the current token, and the token after, your features configuration could look like this:

     .. code-block:: yaml